 Breastfeeding can feel like a roller coaster of ups and downs, depending on how used to it you’ve become.
 The good news: once you’ve adapted, many women say that breastfeeding feels great.

-Once that happens, many women love breastfeeding.
+Once your baby has learned more and gotten comfortable, many women love breastfeeding.
 It’s often described as a feeling of relief, especially if your breasts are full.
 Some women say that breastfeeding feels like a tingling, warm feeling in the breast, especially at the moment of the milk let-down reflex that begins the flow.
 The sucking feels like a gentle tugging sensation.
 Pleasurable feelings are common too, especially if you’ve enjoyed nipple stimulation in the past (so don’t feel weird about that!).
-And in the early weeks after delivery, don’t be surprised if breastfeeding triggers uterine cramps.
-They’re helping your uterus return to its post-baby size.
+And in the early days after giving birth, don’t be surprised if breastfeeding triggers uterine cramps.
+They’re helping your uterus return to its pre-baby size.

 Breastfeeding’s good feelings are often emotional as well as physical.
 Many women report a relaxed, calm state, helping them bond with their babies.
 Others even say they experience euphoria, a breastfeeding high brought on by the release of the hormones oxytocin and prolactin that accompanies baby’s sucking.